ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

      */

     /**
-     * Checks if a new worker can be added with respect to current
-     * pool state and the given bound (either core or maximum).
-If so,
+     * Checks if a new worker can be added with respect to current pool state and the given bound
-     * the worker count is adjusted accordingly, and, if possible, a
+     * (either core or maximum).
+If so, the worker count is adjusted accordingly, and, if possible, a new worker
-     * new worker is created and started, running firstTask as its
-     * first task.
-This method returns false if the pool is stopped or
+     * is created and started, running firstTask as its first task.
+This method returns false if the pool is stopped
-     * eligible to shut down.
-It also returns false if the thread
-     * factory fails to create a thread when asked.
-If the thread
+     * or eligible to shut down.
+It also returns false if the thread factory fails to create a thread when asked.
-     * creation fails, either due to the thread factory returning
-     * null, or due to an exception (typically OutOfMemoryError in
+     * If the thread creation fails, either due to the thread factory returning null, or due to an exception
-     * Thread.start()), we roll back cleanly.
+     * (typically OutOfMemoryError in Thread.start()), we roll back cleanly.
      *
-     * @param firstTask the task the new thread should run first (or
-     * null if none).
-Workers are created with an initial first task
+     * firstTask is the task the new thread should run first (or null if none).
+Workers are created with an
-     * (in method execute()) to bypass queuing when there are fewer
+     * initial first task (in method execute()) to bypass queuing when there are fewer than corePoolSize threads
-     * than corePoolSize threads (in which case we always start one),
-     * or when the queue is full (in which case we must bypass queue).
+     * (in which case we always start one), or when the queue is full (in which case we must bypass queue).
-     * Initially idle threads are usually created via
-     * prestartCoreThread or to replace other dying workers.
+     * Initially idle threads are usually created via prestartCoreThread or to replace other dying workers.
      *
-     * @param core if true use corePoolSize as bound, else
+     * param core means: if true use corePoolSize as bound, else maximumPoolSize.
-     * maximumPoolSize.
-(A boolean indicator is used here rather than a
+     * (A boolean indicator is used here rather than a value to ensure reads of fresh values after
-     * value to ensure reads of fresh values after checking other pool
+     * checking other pool state).
-     * state).
-     * @return true if successful
      */
     private boolean addWorker(Runnable firstTask, boolean core) {
         retry: